itspriddle/things-cli/doc/man/things.1.md

 ## things search [--] [-|QUERY]

-Searches things for the specified query. if no query is specified, opens the search window.
+Searches things for the specified query.
+If no query is specified, opens the search window.

 If `-` is given as a query, it is read from STDIN.

 **EXAMPLES**

-    XXX
+    things search "Work"

+    echo "Home" | things search -

+    things search -
+    Finance
+    ^d

 ## things help [COMMAND]